CIBC, Scotiabank raise base pay for most employees

 READ MORE

-• BIg Five Banks drop vaccine policies
+• Big Five Banks drop vaccine policies

-• CIBC severance packages
+• CIBC Layoffs

-• Severance for BMO employees
+• BMO Layoffs

 The country’s largest banks are engaged in heavy competition for talent in many roles, including executives, technology positions, customer-facing jobs and back-office positions.
 High inflation and economic concerns have also driven up prices and affected the banks’ costs.